-As of March 31, 2008, we did not have any senior debt outstanding, and our subsidiaries had approximately \$308.1 million of outstanding indebtedness and other liabilities (excluding deferred revenue, intercompany liabilities and liabilities of a type not required to be reflected on the balance sheet of such subsidiaries in accordance with generally accepted accounting principles).
-We currently have a \$500 million revolving credit facility.
-To the extent we make any borrowings under this facility, these amounts would constitute senior debt.
+As of March 31, 2008, had \$140 million in senior debt outstanding under our unsecured revolving credit facility and we had utilized \$1.9 million of the \$50 million limit for outstanding letters of credit, and our subsidiaries had approximately \$308.1 million of outstanding indebtedness and other liabilities (excluding deferred revenue, intercompany liabilities and liabilities of a type not required to be reflected on the balance sheet of such subsidiaries in accordance with generally accepted accounting principles).
+The \$140 million in borrowing and \$1.9 million under our letter of credit as of March 31, 2008, and any other borrowing we may undertake under our \$500 million revolving credit facility constitute senior debt.